 Some of these photos represent my earliest photography, and I still count them among my favorites.

 Containing the lowest point in North America, Death Valley gets hot—really hot.
-These photos were taken on a 124° day in the middle of June.
+These photos were taken over the course of a few different trips, one of which was on a 124° day in the middle of June.

 I don’t spend a lot of time in San Francisco (who wants to deal with the traffic!), but over the five-odd years I’ve lived in the Bay Area, I’ve taken my fair share of photos there.
 These are some of my favorites.